craigbarnes/dte/docs/dterc.md

 :   Search is case-sensitive.

 `auto`
-:   If search string contains a uppercase letter search is
+:   If search string contains an uppercase letter search is
     case-sensitive, otherwise it is case-insensitive.

 ### **display-special** [false]